IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/sparkline-chart.md

 - `Line`:  Displays the line chart type of Sparkline with numeric data, connecting the data points with line segments.
 At least two data points must be supplied to visualize the data in Sparkline.
 - `Area`: Displays the Area chart type of Sparkline with numeric data.
 This is like line type with additional steps of closing the area after each line is drawn.
 At least two data points must be supplied to visualize the data in Sparkline.
 - `Column`: Displays the Column chart type of Sparkline with numeric data.
 Some may refer to it as vertical bars.
 This type can render a single data point, but it would require specifying the minimum value range property (minimum) in Sparkline so the supplied single data point can be visible, otherwise the value will be treated as the minimum value and will not be visible.
 - `WinLoss`: This type is similar in its visual appearance to Column chart type, in which the value of each column is equal to either the positive maximum (for positive values) or the negative minimum (for negative value) of the data set.
 The idea is to indicate a win or loss scenario.
 For the Win/Loss chart to display properly, the data set must have both positive and negative values.
-If the WinLoss sparkline is bound to the same data as the other types such as the Line type, which can be bound to a collection of numeric values, then the sparkline component will select two values from the collection - the highest and the lowest - and will render the sparkline based upon those values.
+If the WinLoss sparkline is bound to the same data as the other types such as the Line type, which can be bound to a collection of numeric values, then the $PlatformShort$ Sparkline will select two values from the collection - the highest and the lowest - and will render the sparkline based upon those values.

 <code-view style="height: 450px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"